Graduate School Timeline

 - Register to retake GRE/standardized test if you want to improve your scores

 - Ask for letters of recommendation (share with them your resume and your personal statement draft)

 - Finalize your list of schools to apply to

 - Aim for at least 4, but don’t apply to too many or to schools you are not interested in attending

 - Don’t sell yourself short – include at least one dream/reach school

-- Prepare application materials:
+- Prepare and finalize application materials:

 - Request official transcripts

 - Keep working on your personal statement – have multiple people review it, including your pre-graduate advisor

 - While waiting for graduate school decisions, don’t forget to complete the FAFSA to be considered for aid at your graduate program and for any available federal need-based aid